 Let’s beat capitalism at its own game of supply and demand.

 We need to invert pyramids of power, putting leaders in positions to provide enabling services to their organizations and societies.
-We need to unleash and unchain innovations from members of black, indigenous and people of color (BIPOC) communities.
+We need to unleash and unchain innovations from members of Black and Indigenous people of color (BIPOC) communities.
 We need to turn out norms around gender and ability inside out to explore what perspectives and futuristic ways of being are already being practiced from individuals de-centralized from societies’ narratives and often made invisible or fringe.

 We need to do this work together, but we also need the courage, talent and will of individuals to move forward anyway, even if we feel alone, and even if we feel the skills we have aren’t the right ones to ‘get us there’.
 We need all the skills under the sun, and more.